Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 ### Finding a Role Icon
 Before you start messing with each individual sprite you need to find a good role icon.
 Your role icon should be solid white and you should avoid too much detail.
 One of the best places we know to find icons like this is https://game-icons.net/.

-For the Summoner we am going to use their minions with some slight changes.
+For the Summoner we are going to use their "minions" icon with some slight changes.
 Make sure your icon is white with a transparent background.
-Here is the final version of the icon we am using for the summoner:
+Here is the final version of the icon we are using for the summoner:

 ![SummonerIcon.png](https://i.imgur.com/vbuDVHP.png)